Irfan2309/Language-Processors/README.md

 It is strongly recommended to install the course material via Docker.

 There are three steps:
+1. Start the terminal.
+Ensure to use the PowerShell or Linux Bash Shell on Windows.
-1. Get the GitLab repo:
+    Get the GitLab repo:

     ```
     git clone git@gitlab-student.macs.hw.ac.uk:ks2053/F29LP.git
     ```

+    (You might alternatively want to fork the repo: https://repository.prace-ri.eu/git/help/user/project/repository/forking_workflow.md)

     Go into the relevant directory: